Samuel-Aborah/alx-system_engineering-devops/0x00-shell_basics/README.md

 Delete the file Betty from my first directory in the tmp directory.

 Task 9.
 Bye Bye my first directory.
 (9-firstdirdeletion) Delete my first directory in the tmp directory.

+Task 10.
+Back to the future.
+(10-Back)
+Write a script that changes the working directory to the previous one.